Rupak2pk/weather_info/README.md

 Optional python programs will also be created to use said datas in dictionarys rather than excels but excels were used just for the sake of it

+There are two example excel files that show what the program will ouput.
+Rolla Missouri was sadly used as an example
 # How to use

 Run the modules.py script to make sure you install all the python modules.
 Yes I know its very primitive and lazy but Ill work on it.